6.1.1 Automatic Flying Method

 AeroGCS GREEN provides four distinct options for creating a field plot:

-Note: On the "Start with" pop-up screen, if the user selects "Mission Planning" it will display a screen containing the list of existing stored projects.
+📝 Note: On the "Start with" pop-up screen, if you select 🚀 "Mission Planning", it will display a list of your 📂 existing stored projects.

 3. RC/Mobile

-- They physically mark the boundary points by moving to specific locations on the field.
+• Physically mark boundary points by moving to specific locations on the ground.

-- Once marked, the plot is saved and ready for drone flight.
+• Once all points are marked, save the plot—it’s now ready for drone flight.

-- This method significantly enhances the accuracy of the plotted area.
+• This method greatly improves the accuracy of your plotted area.

 Plotting Using RC/Mobile